gardener/gardener/docs/proposals/31-inplace-node-update.md

 `maxUnavailable`: Specifies the maximum number of unavailable machines during the update process.

 `maxSurge`: Specifies the maximum number of machines that can be scheduled above the desired number of machines.
-Set `maxSurge` to zero if you don't want any new nodes to be provisioned during the update.
-You can set it to a value greater than zero if you don't want unavailable nodes during the update; in that case, first new nodes will be created with the updated configuration and then the old nodes will undergo in-place updates.
+Set `maxSurge` to zero if you don't want any new machines/nodes to be provisioned during the update.
+You can set it to a value greater than zero if you don't want unavailable nodes during the update; in that case, first new machines/nodes will be created with the updated configuration and then the old machines/nodes will undergo in-place updates.

-`onLabel`: If the update strategy is `InPlaceUpdateOnLabel` in the worker spec, the worker controller will set this field to true.
+`manualUpdate`: If the update strategy is `ManualInPlaceUpdate` in the worker spec, the worker controller will set this field to true.

 ### Dependency Watchdog

 Currently, the [`dependency-watchdog`](https://github.com/gardener/dependency-watchdog) monitors the leases of the nodes in the shoot cluster.
-If nodes more than a configured threshold are unhealthy, it scales down the `machine-controller-manager`, `kube-controller-manager`, and `cluster-autoscaler` to prevent a meltdown.
-During an ongoing in-place update, DWD can make use of the labels added by `machine-controller-manager` during the `in-place` update to exclude nodes undergoing updates from its health check.
+If more nodes than a configured threshold are unhealthy, it scales down the `machine-controller-manager`, `kube-controller-manager`, and `cluster-autoscaler` to prevent a meltdown.
+During an ongoing in-place update, DWD can make use of the labels added by the `machine-controller-manager` during `in-place` update to exclude nodes undergoing updates from its health check.

 ### Extensions

 #### OS extensions

-The OS extension that wants to support in-place updates should add an "update-script" to the `.spec.files[]` of the OSC with a pre-defined path that will be executed by the `gardener-node-agent` to perform the update.
-This script should trigger the OS-provided update tool/utility to update the OS.
+The OS extensions are responsible for populating the `inPlaceUpdateConfig` field within the `OperatingSystemConfig` status.
+This configuration includes the path to the update script (`osUpdateScriptPath`) and any additional arguments (`osUpdateScriptArgs`) required by the script.
+This script will be executed by the `gardener-node-agent` to perform the update.
+Internally, this script should trigger the OS-provided update tool/utility to update the OS.

+### Worker pool hash calculations

+The worker pool hash calculation is derived from the rolling update triggers detailed [here](https://github.com/gardener/gardener/blob/master/docs/usage/shoot-operations/shoot_updates.md#rolling-update-triggers).

+For in-place updates, the following fields are excluded from the hash calculation to ensure that the secret name for the `gardener-node-agent` remains unchanged:

+- `.spec.kubernetes.version` or `.spec.provider.workers[].kubernetes.version`
+- `.spec.provider.workers[].machine.image.version`
+- `.status.credentials.rotation.{certificateAuthorities,serviceAccountKey}.lastInitiationTime`
+- `.spec.kubernetes.kubelet.{kubeReserved,systemReserved,evictionHard,cpuManagerPolicy}` or `.spec.provider.workers[].kubernetes.kubelet.{kubeReserved,systemReserved,evictionHard,cpuManagerPolicy}`

+However, these fields are included in the [`WorkerPoolHashV2` function](https://github.com/gardener/gardener/blob/81e6fd096f8725d0b374315fe134cb35f604bd68/extensions/pkg/controller/worker/machines.go#L163-L175) to ensure changes to the `MachineClass` are properly reflected.

 ### Failures and Recovery Strategy

 In-place updates may fail because of several factors ranging from network issues to compatibility problems.
 This section outlines the failure scenarios, error classifications, and the specific roles `gardener-node-agent` and `machine-controller-manager` play in failure handling and recovery to ensure minimal disruption.
+The error will be reported in `node.machine.sapcloud.io/update-failure-message` annotation on the node which can be used subsequently by the Shoot care controller.

 #### Types of Failures During Update

 ##### Drain Timeout/Failure

-- A node is marked as `ready-for-update` only after a successful drain.
+- A node is marked as `node.machine.sapcloud.io/ready-for-update` only after a successful drain.
 - We use the existing [drain logic](https://github.com/gardener/machine-controller-manager/tree/v0.54.0/pkg/util/provider/drain) provided by the `machine-controller-manager`.
 - If a drain operation times out or fails, the node will be forcefully drained.

 ##### Kubernetes Update Failures

-- **Rollback on Failure:** If a Kubernetes version update fails, `gardener-node-agent` will roll back the `kubelet` to the version specified in the last applied `OperatingSystemConfig`.
-This ensures that the node remains operational.
-  - **Update Halt on Failure:** `gardener-node-agent` will label the node with an `update-failed` label.
-This label signals `machine-controller-manager` to stop further updates.
+- **Update Halt on Failure:** `gardener-node-agent` will label the failed node with an `node.machine.sapcloud.io/update-failed` label.
+This label signals `machine-controller-manager` to stop further updates when the number of unhealthy machines reaches configured `maxUnavailable`.

 ##### OS Update Failures